xray108/new-ss-xray-docker/README.md

 ## Environment Variables

+*You can apply configuration by passing environment variables or mount your config directly to container*

 | Variable | Default value | Description |
 |-|-|-|
 | HOST | `mydomain.me` | Hostname for server |